-The Federation is committed to the principles of Working Together to Safeguard Children which states that a 'child centred approach is fundamental to safeguarding and promoting the welfare of every child.
-A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.'
+The Federation is committed to the principles of Working Together to Safeguard Children which states that 'A child centred approach is fundamental to safeguarding and promoting the welfare of every child.
+All practitioners should follow the principles of the Children Acts 1989 and 2004.
+These Acts make clear that the welfare of children is paramount and that they are best looked after within their families, with their parents playing a full part in their lives, unless compulsory intervention in family life is necessary.

-The following statement is provided to parents/carers so they are aware of the Federation's responsibilities:
+The following statement is provided to parents/carers (on Dojo, the website notices and safeguarding pages of the school website) so they are aware of the Federation's responsibilities: